mtlynch/mtlynch.io/_posts/2018-07-24-resurrecting-1.md

 | 2 1/2 cups of finely chopped red onions | 2.5 | cup | red onions | finely chopped |
 | 2 dried pasilla chilies | 2.0 | | pasilla chilies | dried |

-After six years of this, they realized that they had enough data to [train a machine learning model](https://open.blogs.nytimes.com/2015/04/09/extracting-structured-data-from-recipes-using-conditional-random-fields/) that could simulate the data entry decisions.
-They create a machine learning model that interpreted ingredients accurately enough that they no longer needed humans to perform this tedious task manually.
+After six years of adding to this database, they realized that they had enough data to [train a machine learning model](https://open.blogs.nytimes.com/2015/04/09/extracting-structured-data-from-recipes-using-conditional-random-fields/) that could simulate the human workers' data entry decisions.
+The project was a success, so they published all of their source code and data.

 # What business was it of mine?

 I had the same problem as the *Times*.
 My project [KetoHub](https://ketohub.io/) aggregates recipes from around the web and makes them searchable by ingredient.
-Because most websites don't publish their ingredient lists in a structured format, I had to tease apart the structure myself.
+Recipe websites typically don't publish their ingredient lists in a structured format, I had to tease apart the structure myself.

 {% assign fig_caption = "Results of a for a [KetoHub](https://ketohub.io/?q=avocado) search for recipes matching 'avocado'" | markdownify | remove: "<p>" | remove: "</p>" %}